 Università del Caffè in Brazil.
-708 producers involved in 2012 with a series of short courses on product quality and environmental quality in coffee-producing areas and an annual course on farm business management for coffee producers.
-2 scholarships from the Ernesto Illy Foundation for the Master's in Coffee Economics and Sciences (2012)
+In 2013, 1741 growers received an amount of short courses focused on product quality and environment quality in the production areas.
+2 students to Master in Coffee Economics and Sciences (2013).

 COLOMBIA

 Coffee and honey project in Colombia In collaboration with the Calarama coffee-growers association of Chaparral, department of Tolima, the Ernesto Illy Foundation has introduced the production of honey as an alternative source of income and as a pilot project to create a model to be replicated in other coffee-growing areas.
 The project began in 2010 and is still ongoing.